ShonP40/Car-Assistant/README.md

 - Detect motion inside your car's cabin using a PIR sensor
 - OTA updates through a secure hotspot
 - Advanced build configuration with verbose support (`platformio.ini`)
+- Report the CPU temperature and frequency
+- Dynamic CPU frequency scaling

 ## Software Requirements
 - IDE of choise with PlatformIO (VSCode is recommended)